patternfly/patternfly-react/GETTING-STARTED.md

 ## Linting

-PatternFly React has 3 linters you can run all at once using `yarn lint:all`.
-These are run in `--fix` mode in on your staged files each commit.

-### ESLint

-ESLint is run on .js, .jsx, .ts, and .tsx files.
-It uses the [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) parser with custom config added over the years.
-We write some of our own ESLint rules in `eslint-plugin-patternfly-react`.
-You can run this linter with `yarn lint:ts` or on specific files with `yarn lint <path>`.
+PatternFly React has ESLint as the linter, you can run this linter with `yarn lint` or on specific files with `yarn lint <path>`.
+When you commit code, the linter will run automatically.
+If there are any errors, you will need to fix them before you can commit.